Anthony Tata: Novelist

 As of 2008, all of the proceeds from Tata's Threat Series books had been donated to the USO Metro DC Hospital Services fund for Wounded Warriors at Walter Reed Army Medical Center; by 2008, $15,000 had been donated.

 Personal life

-Tata, who is of Italian ancestry, has two children.
+Tata, who is of Italian ancestry, and has two children.
 He married Tracy Lynn Burt on July 16, 1983; they were divorced in April 1993.
 In 2015, Tata married his third wife, Jodi Amanda.

+In 2025, Tata filed a defamation lawsuit in Florida against a social media astrologer that he had been friendly with, which included a claim that she had been cyberstalking him and his wife.